priscilla-hu/Fullgoal-Intern/README.md

 Find authors who public ETF related information;

-Grab follower numbers of a set of ETFs;
+Grab follower numbers of a set of ETFs.